WilliamHill11/Library-Project/README.md

 - Plan and map out how code will connect with one anohter
 - Add local storage
 - Use figma for design
+- Creating more specific functions for each individual task